 Who is XOLAIR for?

-- XOLAIR should not be used in children under 12 years of age
+XOLAIR is not for use in children less than 12 years of age.

 IMPORTANT SAFETY INFORMATION